GIANTCRAB/gitlabby-dockerish-laravel/README.md

 ### Pull configuration

-Copy the following files and drop them in your Laravel base repository:
+Copy and drop the following files in your GitLab repository:

 * .env.gitlab-testing
 * .gitlab-ci.yml